abdusco/abdus.dev/src/posts/aspnetcore-binding-json-query-params/index.md

 ```

 This works, but I don't like performing parsing, model binding & validation myself that MVC platform already does for me.
+It'd be best if we can utilize ASP.NET as much as possible.

 MVC gives us a better extension point: model binders.
 We will use them to create our own binder and use it just like we would with `[FromQuery]`, or `[FromBody]`.